sunnymnie/bruh-moments/leetcode/.ipynb_checkpoints/leetcode-plan-checkpoint.md

 ## Plan
 Haven't actually started any leetcode yet, but I will probably have a jupyter for each type of question.
 Tbh, not sure what to expect, but ready for whatever happens.

+## Naming convention
+- First letter is type (easy medium hard)
+- Second is problem #
+- Then is name

+ie, e1-two-sum is `easy` and is problem 1.